 Temecula is the most popular area of Southern California for wine tasting.
 There are nearly 40 wineries in the Temecula Valley.
 Most of them concentrated along Rancho California Road and De Portola Road.

-Getting to Temecula Valley
+Temecula Valley Wine Tours

-Temecula Valley is located 90 miles southeast of Los Angeles, 60 miles north of San Diego and just 22 miles from the California coast, the Valley proudly proclaims itself as Southern California’s Wine Country.
+Temecula Valley is located 90 miles southeast of Los Angeles, 60 miles north of San Diego, and just 22 miles from the California coast, the Valley proudly proclaims itself as Southern California’s Wine Country.